 Puppy visits are not allowed to those “just looking” as they have been “just looking” around other kennels also and the risk is too high to allow this.

-I am more than happy for you (the new puppy owner) to visit at the *Open House/Meet & Greet* that I schedule AFTER the 4 week health check, I just ask that you respect my policies...It is in the best interest of your puppies and mine.
+I am more than happy for you (the new puppy owner) to visit at the *Open House/Meet & Greet* that I schedule AFTER the 4 week health check, I just ask that you respect my policies...It is in the best interest of your new pup and other pups in the litter.

 Think of how you would feel for me to call you and tell you that your puppy is sick or has died.
 While things do happen from time to time, if I can prevent anything negative from happening, I will.
 Puppies are like newborn babies.
 Until they have a strong immune system built up, they are susceptible to many different diseases and illnesses.